 Part of the family visited Sea Life Park Hawaii, others went to various other Oahu destinations.

 This is one of the largest banyan trees in the United States.
 Imported from India and planted in front of the Lahaina Courthouse and Lahaina Harbor on April 24, 1873, this sprawling tree along Front Street is the size of an entire city block and stands more than 60 feet high.

 There were four generations of the family present at the wedding, which provided us with a unique opportunity to get most of them posing for pics prior to the wedding.

 Long day, lots of fun, tired Jeremy out and he decided to take a short nap.
 We had all gotten up very early that day to get ready for the festivities, and Jeremy just ran out of energy!
 I know that Celeste and I were both tired after such a long day, and we were looking forward to getting back to our rental.

 Getting ready to depart on a helicopter tour of Maui from the Maui Kahului Airport.
 We are going on a Blue Hawaiian Helicopter tour.

 The Helicopter tour flying past the western slopes of Haleakala National Park headed towards Hana and the Seven Sacred Pools at Ohe'o.

 National Memorial Cemetary of the Pacific

 The observation area and parking lot, are just above the Halona Blowhole, giving visitors a good view.
 The blowhole was created thousands of years ago when molten lava tubes were formed from volcanic eruptions, so what you see now is Ocean water forced into the lava tube by wave action.

-Disclosure: Some of the links on this page are Affiliate Links, meaning, at no additional cost to you, that I will earn a commission if you click through and make a purchase.
+Disclosure: Some of the links on this page are Affiliate Links, meaning, at no additional cost to you, that we will earn a commission if you click through and make a purchase.
 So we would appreciate any click throughs, if you are inclined.